Karvalian/Hacking-C/README.md

 # Hacking using C-Language
+# Accessing Machine code of a gcc compiled program
 To look at the machine code of a gcc compiled program(Simple Program that prints Hello World!
 10 times), we can use objdump Example command: objdump -D {filename} | grep -A20 main.: